Why Having Consistent Campaign Member Status Values in Salesforce is Important

 I’m excited to announce that our latest product, Easy Campaign Member Status has been released in the Salesforce AppExchange.
 This tool expands upon the campaign management functionality within Salesforce allowing you to pre-define member status values based on the campaign type.

-Unfortunately, in most cases you want to use different values for different types of campaigns.
-For example, if you are running a webinar you may want to see which members were invited, registered, attended, no shows.
-So for every webinar you’ll need to create the campaign then go into the advanced settings and add/remove the member status to match you needs.
+Unfortunately, in most cases, you want to use different values for different types of campaigns.
+For example, if you are running a webinar you may want to see which members were invited, registered, attended, no-shows.
+So for every webinar, you’ll need to create the campaign then go into the advanced settings and add/remove the member status to match your needs.

 This is clearly tedious, but maybe not problematic.
 However, when adding values to a campaign there is no way to provide defaults for users, all values are added in plain text.
 Even with strict processes in place, chances are a typo or other error will make its way through and cause issues with your other processes and reporting.

 Some of these issues will be immediately apparent, for example, if you happen to be grouping by member status you may see the typo show up in your grouping.
 However, if your reports filter based on member status you may not even notice that the data is incorrect.
 Similarly, if you are adding records to a campaign using the wrong value it will add using the default instead.

 Experiencing these issues ourselves, and seeing the pain in client organizations and across user groups led us to come up with Easy Campaign Member Status.